 Higher education needs to “construct environments where education for democracy and civic responsibility is pervasive, not partial; central, not peripheral” argues the recent compelling AACU report, “A Crucible Moment: College Learning and Democracy’s Future.”
 Community-based learning, service-learning, and civic engagement projects can provide powerful vehicles for making sustainability principles tangible to students.
 Engaging students with involved citizens and professionals working on local/regional issues not only bridges theory and practice, it can inspire a lifetime of civic engagement.
 Extensive resources can be accessed from Campus Compact and the National Science Foundation-funded initiative, Science Education for New Civic Engagements and Responsibility (SENCER).
 Community-based participatory research (CBPR) is research that is conducted as an equal partnership between traditionally trained "experts" and members of a community.
 In CBPR projects, community members participate fully in all aspects of the research process, from defining the research questions all the way to interpreting and using the research findings.
 Lin Nelson, one of our Curriculum for the Bioregion Steering Committee members, is a longtime practitioner of CBPR with students; her essay, “On and Off Campus: Learning in the Context of Democracy and Discomfort,” provides an insightful reflection for faculty members interested in this approach; Lin has also assembled a and a list of community-based participatory research resources.

 As we engage students in community-based learning or as we ask them to wrestle with complex, pressing issues in the world, we also want them to integrate what they are learning with what they already know, believe, and value.
 In short, we want their learning to lead to deeper understanding, curiosity, insight, and commitment.
 Since 2009, one of our Curriculum for the Bioregion faculty learning communities has been developing both theory and practice related to pedagogies of reflection and contemplation.
 Our essay, “Why Sustainability Education Needs Pedagogies of Reflection and Contemplation” frames our current thinking.
-In addition, here is a summary of activities in our Curriculum Collection that involves pedagogies of reflection and contemplation.
+In addition, here is a summary of activities in our Curriculum Collection that involve pedagogies of reflection and contemplation.
 Additionally, Campus Compact and the Center for Civic Engagement at Washington State University offer resources and strategies for reflecting on experience.

 Systems thinking (also called relational thinking, integrative thinking, or ecological thinking) is essential for understanding and addressing the highly complex and interconnected problems of the 21st century.
 Washington State is a leader nationally in writing Environmental and Sustainability Learning Standards that include systems-thinking skills.
 Along with some introductory resources and references on systems thinking, we recommend the “LinkingThinking” materials from World Wildlife Fund-Scotland.